zhangyihome/code-push-cli/cli/README.md

 ### Platform parameter

 This specifies which platform the current update is targeting, and can be either `ios` or `android` (case-insensitive).

+### Bundle name parameter

+This specifies the name of the output JS bundle file.
+If left unspecified, the standard bundle name will be used for the specified platform: `main.jsbundle` (iOS) and `index.android.bundle` (Android).

 ### Deployment name parameter